alcrene/scityping/README.md

 ```
 (With standard Pydantic types, in the example above, values would all be coerced to the `Signal` type after deserialization.)

-The default decoder will pass the attributes of the `Data` object to the class’ `__init__` method.
+The default decoder will pass the attributes of the `Data` object to the class’ `__init__` method as keyword arguments.
 For cases where this is unsatisfactory, one can define a custom `decode` method.
 The example below uses this to return a true `range` object, rather than the `Range` wrapper:
 ```python
 class Range(Serializable, range):
   @dataclass